oess/SzmapGridUseCase/README.md

 See Makefile for prep in each individual case.

-pch and pch5.py are tested.
+pch (in Szmap suites) and pch5.py (by OEChem and Quacpac TK) are tested.

 ### Szmap execution
 ```